 What’s On The Menu?

 JiJi is not a restaurant with an extensive menu, but what it does have, it does exceedingly well.
-Once seated, diners are presented with a slate-like menu and a special pen with which to make their selections.
-Servers are happy to help those who might be wary of spicy selections, of which there are several.
-Each guest selects an appetizer, entrée and side – which is presented family style and perfect for sharing – as well as their individual dessert.
+Once seated, diners are given a slate-like menu and a special pen to make their selections.

 Is JiJi Worth The Cost?

 If you are asking that question now, it’s possible that you haven’t read our review thoroughly.
 However, considering that the cost is only $24 per guest ($6 for kids 11 and under), we believe JiJi Asian Kitchen is one of the finest Far East specialty restaurants we have encountered on a cruise ship.